dmbarbour/glas/docs/GlasProg.md

 # Program Model for Glas

-In the intermediate representation, a program is an abstract [namespace](GlasNamespaces.md) of definitions using a Lisp-like [abstract assembly](AbstractAssembly.md).
+In the intermediate representation, a program is an abstract [namespace](GlasNamespaces.md) of definitions using a Lisp-like intermediate language.
 An application namespace must define methods recognized by the runtime, e.g. start, step, switch, signal, settings, http, and rpc.
 The abstract assembly references undefined names, typically with a '%' prefix, as primitive AST constructors or keywords.

  and ' an interface via this namespace.